Pickerington Local

 District-Level NCES Analysis

-Academic infrastructure includes 2 of 16 schools offering Advanced Placement (47 AP courses district-wide), a 529.2:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 22.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 2 of 16 schools offering Advanced Placement (47 AP courses district-wide), a 529.2:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 22.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 41.1% White, 33.6% African American, 10.2% Asian across the district's schools.
+Its most demographically mixed campus is Harmon Middle School, with a diversity index of 72.3/100.

 Pickerington High School North accounts for 15.2% of all Pickerington Local student enrollment